 Learning and upskilling through the HRDF programs can enhance job security, as employees become adaptable and equipped to meet the evolving demands of the job market.

-How HRDF Contributions Are Utilized for Employee Development
+How HRDF Contributions Are Used

 The funds collected through HRDF are channeled into a variety of training programs and initiatives aimed at upskilling and reskilling the Malaysian workforce.
 These programs cover a wide spectrum of skills, including technical, vocational, and soft skills, depending on the needs of the industry and the demands of the job market.